 Hey, lovely lady whose hair is steadfastly straight, I’m talking to you.
 You’re the girl whose mane is naturally shiny and full of movement, right?
 You’ve probably listened as your curly-haired friends admire your fine frizz-free strands.
 And you’ve probably shot back on more than one occasion, “I wish I could get my hair to hold a wave or curl!”
 Well, fret not.
 You may yet be able to have the best of both worlds: pin straight hair and textured tresses—at will.

-We're not going to lie to you, getting the style you desire (the one your hair always seems to resist) might take a bit more time and effort.
-But when a girl wants what she wants, it's always worth it.
-Try a few of the tips below and see if you don't have curls that last all day.
+We’re not going to lie to you, getting the style you desire (the one your hair always seems to resist) might take a bit more time and effort.
+But when a girl wants what she wants, it’s always worth it.
+Try a few of the tips below to find out how to curl your hair and see if you don’t have curls that last all day.

 Create the Right Condition